 Implementation services include revenue from implementations for our electronic payment services customers as well as standalone customization services, merger conversion services, image conversion services and network monitoring services.
-Implementation services revenue decreased due to a decrease in both banking and credit union standalone services compared to the prior year.
-Revenue from these standalone services has decreased as implementation services related to our bundled arrangements have increased.
+Implementation services revenue was lower in both the current quarter and year-to-date periods due to revenue from Alogent included in the prior year.

 Bundled products and services revenue is combined revenue from the multiple elements in our bundled arrangements, including license, implementation services and maintenance, which cannot be recognized separately due to a lack of vendor-specific objective evidence of fair value.
-Bundled products and services revenue increased quarter-to-date due to terminations of pending products and services on certain contracts that have allowed for the release of revenue that was being deferred until contract completion in both our credit union and banking core and complementary arrangements, as well as increased revenue being released due to completion of final installations and services on our banking multiple element arrangements.
+Bundled products and services revenue increased quarter-to-date and year-to-date due to terminations of pending products and services on certain contracts that have allowed for the release of revenue that was being deferred until contract completion in our banking core and complementary arrangements, as well as increased revenue being released due to completion of final installations and services on our banking multiple element arrangements.
+Bundled revenue for our credit union arrangements was down for both the quarter and year-to-date compared to the same periods of fiscal 2016.

-Hardware Revenue %

-Three Months Ended September 30, Change

-2016 2015

-Hardware \$ 11,288 \$ 12,268 (8)%

-Percentage of total revenue 3% 4%
+Hardware Revenue Thr Ended 31, l December % Change Six Months End % Change 2016 2015 2016 2015 Hardware \$ 10,189 \$ 12,019 (15)% \$ 21,477 \$ 24,287 (12)% Percentage of total revenue 3% ) 4% 3% 4%

-Hardware revenue decreased in the first quarter of fiscal 2017 compared to the same quarter a year ago due to a decrease in revenue from power systems and servers compared to the prior year first quarter.
+Hardware revenue decreased in the second quarter and year-to-date period of fiscal 2017 compared to the same quarter and year-to-date period a year ago due to decreases in revenue from power systems, servers, scanners, and other hardware compared to the prior year.
 Although there will be quarterly fluctuations, we expect an overall decreasing trend in hardware revenue to continue due to the change in sales mix towards outsourcing contracts, which typically do not include hardware, and the general deflationary trend of computer hardware prices.